-outputs A dictionary of computed values returned by NetworkOperation.compute().
+outputs A dictionary of computed values returned by NetworkOperation.compute(), or the actual (partial or complete) provides returned by some FunctionalOperation.

 All computed values are retained in it when no specific outputs requested, to NetworkOperation.compute(), that is, no data-eviction happens.